AveryEMcG/EventCalendar/README.md

 * There is no requirement for you to containerize your submission.
 However, you may optionally Dockerize your submission; please do not use any other containerization technology.
 * Clearly state all of the assumptions you made in completing the application
-* Submit your exercise response by providing the URL to a public Github repository
+* Submit your exercise response by providing the URL to a public Github repositorycd